Kelseyville is rich in history and beauty. Let’s celebrate each other.

 In 1854, new settlers, moving westward, came into this valley.
 The new settlers were mainly farmers, but there were also merchants, blacksmiths, teachers, and pastors.
 These families came from areas such as Massachusetts, New York, Tennessee, Kentucky, and Missouri.
 They blended to make up the tapestry of this evolving town.
 They were the new faces of this community and created an honorable town.

+Kelseyville, 95451, is home to more than 10,000 residents.
 If the name is changed, there will be no winners.
-It will be divisive, creating irreparable harm and financial hardship for the businesses, the school district, the fire department, the post office, the townspeople, and the Lake County government.
+This initiative is divisive, creating irreparable harm and financial hardship for the businesses, the school district, the fire department, the townspeople, and the Lake County government.
+Additionally, there is no clear plan for those who would bear the financial responsibility, further highlighting the inadequacy of the proposal.